darrenks/atlas/README.md

 ------

-Atlas is an esoteric programming language designed to show off the synergy between laziness and vectorization which give a concise way to do _circular programming_ - a powerful but largely unsung technique, likely because there is no parallel in imperative languages.
-Atlas attempts to teach these techniques by being simple and fun to use for code golf.
+Atlas is an esoteric programming language designed to show off the synergy between laziness and vectorization which allow for concise _circular programming_ - an unsung but powerful technique - nothing else is even needed!

 ## Latest news:
 None [(see all)](docs/happenings.md)